equinox-project/equinox-js/docs/docs/dynamo-store/architecture.md

 # Reactions

-Reacting to events is quite frankly _the point_ of an event-sourced architecture.
+Reacting to events is one of the main reasons to choose an event-sourced architecture.
 DynamoDB offers DynamoDB Streams, a Change Data Capture (CDC) for your table.
 The stream is comprised of _stream records_ containing information about a data modification to a single item in a DynamoDB table.
 This feed offers